marcosgdf/dolibarr-vagrant/README.md

 	* postgres/123

 #### DB access
-DB connections outside localhost are not allowed.
+DB connections outside the machine are not allowed.
 You must connect through a SSH tunnel.
 You can find the private key for vagrant user in puphpet/files/dot/ssh/id_rsa

 #### Mailcatcher
 Configure Dolibarr to send all emails through SMTP 127.0.0.1 with port 1025 with user admin and no password.